IVSoftware/wpf-nested-observable/README.md

 **Handling the Nested Property Changes**

-In the snippet below, the aggregated traffic of all nested `INotifyPropertyChanged` descendants is routed to the designated `PropertyChangedEventHandler` delegate.
+When the `BCollection` is initialized in this snippet, it calls `WithNotifyOnDescendants(OnPropertyChanged)` to direct the aggregated traffic of all nested `INotifyPropertyChanged` descendants is routed to the designated `PropertyChangedEventHandler` delegate.
 Note that for the calculation of `SumOfBCost`, we not only have to respond to changes of the value of `C.Cost`, there is also a case where the `ClassB.C` is replaced by a different instance of `ClassC`.
 This scenario might be contributing to the problems you're describing, because this swap doesn't change the _collection_ of `ClassB` items.
 Therefore, trying to handle this scenario by responding to `NotifyCollectionChangedAction.Replace` isn't going to work.

 ```
 using IVSoftware.Portable.Xml.Linq.XBoundObject.Modeling;